asrashley/dash-live/README.md

 	sudo apt install node-less
     (cd static/css/ && make)

+There is a dockerfile to create a Docker image that contains GAE and all the other required packages.

+	sudo apt install node-less
+    (cd static/css/ && make)
+    docker build -t dashlive -f sdk-dockerfile . mkdir gaedata

+The docker container can then be used by:

+    docker run -i -t -p 9080:80/tcp -p 9081:8080/tcp \
+    -v gaedata:/home/dash/.gaedata dashlive

+Note that this docker container runs the DEVELOPMENT ENVIRONMENT and is NOT for use in a production environment!
+The above example will use port 80 and 8080 on the Docker host to provide access to the application (port 80) and the GAE admin server (port 8080).

 Media Files
 -----------
 The application expects there to be 4 video MP4 files: